ChordPro/chordpro/README.md

 Bugs and feature requests go to [the GitHub issue tracker](https://github.com/ChordPro/chordpro/issues).

 ## License
-Copyright © 2010,2018 The ChordPro Team
+Copyright © 2010,2018,2020 The ChordPro Team

-This program is free software.
-You can redistribute it and/or modify it under the terms of the Artistic License 2.0.
+This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.